Kyle Kacal

 Kyle Jerome Kacal (born December 26, 1969) is an American politician.
 He served as a Republican member for the 12th district of the Texas House of Representatives.

 Kacal was born in College Station, Texas.
 He attended Texas A&M University, where he earned a Bachelor of Arts in political science in 1992.
-He then attended Texas Christian University, where he receive a certificate in ranch management in 1993.
+He then attended Texas Christian University, where he received a certificate in ranch management in 1993.

 In 2012, Kacal was elected for the 12th district of the Texas House of Representatives.
 He assumed office on January 8, 2013.
 In 2022, Kacal was nominated as candidate for the 12th district.